awesomemotive/easy-digital-downloads/readme.txt

 `echo edd_shopping_cart();`

+4. Is there a sample import file I can use to setup a demo store?

+Yes!
+Simply go to Tools > Import and install the WordPress Importer, then navigate to wp-content/plugins/easy-digital-downloads/assets/ and select the sample-products-import.xml file.
+This will create several sample products and plugin pages for you.

 = My Payments Marked as Pending =

 There are several reasons this happens.
 Please follow the suggestions [here](https://easydigitaldownloads.com/documentation/faqs/).